 Instruct your child to stand at least 10 steps away (or back) from bus stops.
 Buses and cars need extra room to stop when there is snow or ice; and they may unexpectedly hit ice.

 School administrators and principals need to be sensitive to the dangers of winter weather.
 Winter weather procedures and practices need to be established before the onset of winter.

 Review the severe weather annex of your school emergency management plan.

 Test your parent notification system prior to the onset of winter weather to help parents become familiar with your school’s/district’s messaging.

 Know where to get weather information.
-Options to consider are: local media, county emergency management, National Weather Service Forecast Office.
-Invest in a NOAA weather radio for each building in your district.
+Options to consider are: local media (television or radio), your county emergency management agency, or the National Weather Service website.
+Invest in a NOAA Weather Radio for each building in your district.